 Get Flood Insurance Coverage for Property and Contents

 A flood insurance policy through the NFIP can provide maximum coverage of $250,000 for property and $100,000 for contents.
 (Property and contents coverage must be purchased separately, even though they may form part of the same policy.)
 If you want additional coverage, you can purchase excess flood insurance from private insurers.
-The average flood insurance policy costs less than $570 per year, according to the NFIP.
+The average flood insurance policy costs less around $700 per year, according to the NFIP.

 If you buy a home in a designated high-risk flood zone and get a mortgage loan from a federally regulated or insured lender, your lender must require that you purchase flood insurance.